chardWTF/Kscraper/README.md

 ## Contributing

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.
+LMK what you want on here @chard16 on discord

 ## Author